sarahcarterch/dataspot/README_FOR_DEVS.md

 2. **Organizational Unit Synchronization**:
    - Organization data is retrieved from OpenDataSoft via ODSClient.
-   - DNKClient delegates operations to OrgStructureHandler, which transforms the flat organization data into a hierarchical structure.
+   - DNKClient delegates operations to OrgStructureHandler, which orchestrates the synchronization process.
+   - OrgStructureTransformer converts flat organization data into a hierarchical structure.
-   - The hierarchical data is uploaded to Dataspot level by level to preserve parent-child relationships.
+   - OrgStructureComparer identifies differences between source and current organizational structures.
+   - OrgStructureUpdater applies identified changes to Dataspot.
-   - OrgStructureHandler uses its internal OrgStructureMapping to track the mapping between Staatskalender IDs and Dataspot UUIDs.
+   - OrgStructureHandler uses its internal OrgStructureMapping to maintain mappings between Staatskalender IDs and Dataspot UUIDs.
    - OrgUnitChange instances track creations, updates, and deletions of organizational units during synchronization.

 This architecture enables synchronization of both datasets and organizational units between OpenDataSoft and Dataspot while maintaining mappings between the systems.

+### Directory Structure

+The source code follows this organization:
+- `src/`
+  - `clients/`: Contains client implementations for different services
+  - `common/`: Contains shared utility functions
+  - `mapping_handlers/`: Contains handlers for various types of data mapping
+    - `org_structure_helpers/`: Contains specialized components for organizational structure handling
+  - Core modules like dataset models and transformers

-### Note on Debugging Code
+### Note on Debugging Files

-The repository contains a `renato_debugging.py` file which is not part of the core system architecture.
-This file contains temporary debugging code and should not be considered part of the production system.
+The repository contains debugging and temporary files such as `renato_debugging.py` and various `todos_*.txt` files which are not part of the core system architecture.
+These files contain temporary debugging code and should not be considered part of the production system.